Colorado Rockies (NHL): Legacy

 The last Rockies player on the New Jersey Devils' active roster was Aaron Broten, upon his trade to the Minnesota North Stars on January 5, 1990.
 The last active NHL player who had played for the Rockies was Joe Cirella, who retired from the NHL following the 1995–96 season as a member of the Ottawa Senators.
 In that season, incidentally, Colorado saw the NHL return to Denver after 13 years, when the Quebec Nordiques moved to the city and became known as the Colorado Avalanche, though Cirella did not play in either of Ottawa's games against Colorado that season.
 Additionally, Rockies draft pick Bruce Driver played in the NHL until 1998, but did not join the team until 1983, a year after their move to New Jersey.

 Two other former Rockies, Paul Gagne and Rich Chernomaz, played until 1999 in the Swiss and German leagues, respectively.

-The 2001 Stanley Cup Finals pitted the teams that have called Colorado home (past and present) in their histories against each other.
-The Avalanche defeated the Devils in seven games.
+On January 3, 1996, the Colorado Avalanche hosted the New Jersey Devils in the latter's first visit to Denver since the relocation.
+The Devils won the game 1-0, with Steve Thomas scoring the only goal in the game.
+Later, the 2001 Stanley Cup Final pitted the Avalanche against the former Colorado team, with the Avalanche defeating the Devils in seven games.

 The Rockies are credited as being the first team to use the Gary Glitter song "Rock and Roll, Part 2" at a sporting event.
 The team played it after every goal scored by a Rockies player.
 Other NHL teams picked up on this practice, as did teams in other leagues.
-In recent years, however, Glitter's child sex offenses caused teams to distance themselves from the song.
+Following Glitter's conviction for child sex offenses in 2006, however, teams distanced themselves from the song.

 The Rockies' original logo, a mountain peak with the silhouette of the flag of Colorado, served as inspiration for the Avalanche's secondary logo on their current third jerseys, which were first unveiled in the 2015–16 season.
 The "C" on the aforementioned logo was also emblazoned on the primary jersey's shoulders as well.
 The logo was also used on the jersey of the Avalanche for the 2016 Stadium Series.

 In the 2022–23 season, both the Colorado Avalanche and the New Jersey Devils wore "Reverse Retro" uniforms featuring the Rockies' red, gold and blue palette.